 Even after the bleeding has been stopped, there can be serious complications, such as pneumonia, sepsis, liver failure, kidney failure, confusion, and coma.

 Cause of Bleeding Varices

-Portal hypertension is an increase in the pressure within the portal vein (the vein that carries blood from the digestive organs to the liver) that is usually due to blockage of blood flow throughout the liver.
+Portal hypertension is an increase in the pressure within the portal vein (the vein that carries blood from the digestive organs to the liver).
+It's often due to scarring of the liver, or cirrhosis.

-This increased pressure in the portal vein causes the development of large, swollen veins (varices) within the esophagus, stomach, rectum, and umbilical area (around the belly button).
+This increased pressure in the portal vein causes blood to be pushed away from the liver to smaller blood vessels, which are not able to handle the increased amount of blood.
+This leads to the development of large, swollen veins (varices) within the esophagus, stomach, rectum, and umbilical area (around the belly button).
 The varices are fragile and can rupture easily, resulting in a large amount of blood loss.

-Banding: A procedure performed by a gastroenterologist in which small rubber bands are placed directly over the varices.
-This will stop the bleeding and eradicate the varices.
+Banding.
+A gastroenterologist places small rubber bands directly over the varices.
+This will stop the bleeding and get rid of the varices.

-Transjugular Intrahepatic Portosystemic Shunt (TIPS): A radiological procedure in which a stent (a tubular device) is placed in the middle of the liver.
+Transjugular Intrahepatic Portosystemic Shunt (TIPS).
+A radiological procedure in which a stent (a tubular device) is placed in the middle of the liver.
 The stent connects the hepatic vein with the portal vein.
 This procedure is done by placing a catheter through a vein in the neck.
-It is performed to relieve the high blood pressure that has built up in the liver.
+It is done to relieve the high blood pressure that has built up in the liver.

-Devascularization: A surgical procedure that removes the bleeding varices.
-This procedure is done when a TIPS or a surgical shunt is not possible or unsuccessful in controlling the bleeding.
+Devascularization.
+A surgical procedure that removes the bleeding varices.
+This procedure is done when a TIPS or a surgical shunt isn't possible or unsuccessful in controlling the bleeding.

 Can Bleeding Varices Be Prevented?